convoo/reverse-element/README.md

 ## \<reverse-element\>

 Easily reverse the order of children elements in the dom while maintaining grandchildren order.
+With inputs and other elements that you use `tabindex` with, you need to change the dom order to reverse the tab order and not just change the visual order using CSS.

 ```html
 <link rel="import" href="../../reverse-element/reverse-element.html">